kdzwinel/ChromeExtensionsWorkshop/README.md

 If you'll decide to stick to the [smogalert.pl](http://smogalert.pl) API, *make sure to give them some credit*!
 You can also request access to the data directly from UMWM (more info [here](http://www.malopolska.pl/Obywatel/EKO-prognozaMalopolski/Malopolska/Strony/jak-powstaja-prognozy.aspx)).

 If you are wondering how to extend this extension, check all the "Extra time left?" sections from the previous steps + my ideas below:
-- drawing some pretty charts using pollution data,
+- drawing some pretty charts using pollution data
-- providing a forecast (based on the historic data),
+- providing a forecast (based on the historic data)
-- monitoring multiple locations.
+- monitoring multiple locations
+- support more languages (Chrome Extensions have nice i18n API)
+- port it to Firefox